Bal33p/HCXDumpTool-on-RasberryPi-Zero-W-Using-Onboard-Broadcom-Chip-HowTo/README.md

 # Tinkering
-HCXDumpTool on RasberryPi Zero W using onboard Broadcom chip HowTo
+HCXDumpTool on RasberryPi Zero W Using Onboard Broadcom Chip HowTo

-NONE OF THIS IS POSSIBLE WITHOUT THE GREAT WORK OF ZERBEA AND SEEMOO
+NONE OF THIS IS POSSIBLE WITHOUT THE GREAT WORK OF ZERBEA AND SEEMOO HUGE THANK YOU FOR THE AMAZING WORK DONE BY THESE PEOPLE.

-Rasberry Pi Zero W with HCXDumpTool.
-Installed and functional using the onboard Broadcom bcm43430 WIFI chip on Raspian Stretch lite OS
+Rasberry Pi Zero W with HCXDumpTool installed and functional using the onboard Broadcom bcm43430 WIFI chip on Raspian Stretch lite OS

 Download and install the Raspian Stretch Light image: